Google URL Builder: Learn to Track Campaigns in Google Analytics

 How often do you track your ad campaigns?
 After creating an ad campaign, some businesses neglect or forget to track the results.
 However, this creates a gap in their understanding of whether the ads are working or not.
 Tracking your ad campaigns daily offers insights into whether your campaigns are effective or not.

 As the name suggests, “Pay-per-click management campaigns,” a lot is at stake and you need to find out if your strategies are working or need to be changed.
-Use the Google Analytics URL Builder can be used to track your ad campaigns to help you understand if your campaigns are effective.
+Google Analytics URL Builder can be used to track your ad campaigns to help you understand if your campaigns are effective.
 Based on your findings, you can enhance your campaigns or replace them with other ideas.
 If you don’t track your efforts, you will never know which campaign idea was behind the traffic.

 Let us explore the Google URL Builder and its features.